 The power of sponsorship

-Unlike both mentorship and career development programs, the concept of sponsorship requires the recipients of such endorsement to put in as much effort — if not more — than their sponsors.
-“The cardinal rule here is to give before you get. […] Figure out how you can be valuable and sponsorship flows,” Hewlett advises.
+Unlike both mentorship and career development programs, the concept of sponsorship requires the recipients of such endorsements to put in as much effort — if not more — than their sponsors.
+“The cardinal rule here is to give before you get. […] Figure out how you can be valuable, and sponsorship flows,” Hewlett advises.
 “You don’t walk into someone’s office, particularly someone you don’t know, and say, ‘Will you sponsor me?’
 That is a guaranteed route to failure on this front.”

-Finding a sponsor also requires strong focus and getting out of one’s comfort zone.
+Finding a sponsor also requires intense focus and getting out of one’s comfort zone.
 “You have to know, in some large way, what your destination is, what your dream is.”
 Additionally, Hewlett found in her research that “[W]omen in particular often choose the wrong people.
 They’re vaguely aware they need a champion, someone to speak out for them, but they seek out a senior person they’re very comfortable with.”
-Instead of choosing someone with whom you get along, people looking to advance should select sponsors whom they respect, but who are first and foremost excellent leaders, rather than friends or role models.
+Instead of choosing someone with whom you get along, people looking to advance should select sponsors whom they respect but who are first and foremost excellent leaders, rather than friends or role models.
 “Role models are great, but they may not prove to be effective sponsors, so put efficacy over affinity,” Hewlett noted in an interview with Forbes.
 “You need to be very strategic and tactful by looking for a sponsor with the power to change your career.”